 Let him make decisions too - Sometimes us mommies want to have the final say on everything.
-Let him make decisions too.
-Perhaps some things he feels very strongly about.
+Let him make decisions too, perhaps decisions on some things he feels very strongly about.
 Listen to him and be reasonable.
 He wants to be involved in your pregnancy too.

 Making a Daddy Memory Book

 Include your partner in your pregnancy by creating a daddy memory book.
 Create a journal or scrapbook just for daddy.
-This will be something you can give to your baby once she is older and share with your partner during your pregnancy or as a surprise for later.
+This will be something you can give to your baby once she is older, but you can share with your partner during your pregnancy.
 Here are a few ideas for things to put in your daddy memory book.